EmilyGoose/ecosim/README.md

 Percentage of filled world to spawn as sheep.
 Expressed as a double between 0 and 1.

 ### GROWTH_RATE
-Chance a new plant will spawn that turn.
-Values greater than 1 guarantee a certain number of plants.

-Example: 20.4 guarantees 20 plants per turn, plus 40% chance of a 21st plant
+Chance that any given empty spot will sprout a new plant any given tick.
+Expressed as a double between 0 and 1.

 ### MAX_WOLF_HEALTH
 Integer determining the maximum health for a wolf